-My generation’s time is one that is defined by the inexorable march of technology.
-I see lawyers and policymakers as playing the role of architects to shape new societal relationships forged by technology, and address some of the biggest challenges facing societies.
+The inexorable march of technology explains my generation’s time.
+I see lawyers and policymakers as playing the role of architects to shape new societal relationships forged by technology.
+And address some of the biggest challenges facing societies.
 For instance, how can regulations be used to shape ethically-designed autonomous systems?
 How can we improve access to justice through technology?
-And how can benevolently-designed policies combine technology and positive human behaviour to address climate change, or explore new frontiers in space?
+And how can benevolently-designed policies combine technology.
+And positive human behaviour to address climate change, or explore new frontiers in space?

 It is for this reason that the Asia-Pacific Legal Innovation and Technology Association (ALITA) was founded.
-Given the space for greater collaboration in legal innovation in the region, ALITA is a regional platform for coordinating legal innovation amongst the Asia-Pacific nations, with the goal of improving access to justice.
-We are working with our members to co-create solutions to enhance legal innovation in the region, such as through ALITALivestream (a legal technology live-streaming platform) and the State of Legal Innovation in the Asia Pacific Report.
-We are advised by a Judge of Singapore’s Supreme Court, and other thought leaders in the field.
+Given the space for greater collaboration in legal innovation in the region, ALITA is a regional platform for coordinating legal innovation amongst the Asia-Pacific nations.
+It has the goal of improving access to justice.
+We are working with our members to co-create solutions to enhance legal innovation in the region.
+Such as through ALITALivestream (a legal technology live-streaming platform) and the State of Legal Innovation in the Asia Pacific Report.
+Our team advised by a Judge of Singapore’s Supreme Court, and other thought leaders in the field.
 We also count international companies such as Lazada, Grab, Clifford Chance, Dentons Rodyk, and White & Case among our founding members.

-We have seen instances in the past where the onset of a new technological paradigm, coupled with a well-connected but volatile world, have led to major societal upheavals.
+We have seen instances in the past where the onset of a new technological paradigm.
+It, coupled with a well-connected but volatile world, have led to major societal upheavals.

 The Industrial Revolution in the 19th century and the decades of upheaval that followed show us the risks that today’s technological disruption and uncertainty bring.
 These must be addressed with logic, foresightedness and inclusiveness.
-Lawyers and policymakers are on the frontline of that change – and it is through platforms like ALITA and LawTech.Asia can we ensure that the world delivers a coordinated and considered response to the questions that face us today.
+Lawyers and policymakers are on the frontline of that change.
+And it is through platforms like ALITA and LawTech.Asia can we ensure that the world delivers a coordinated.
+And they can consider responses to the questions that face us today.

 You formerly practiced law in Singapore.
 What led you to move into a legal innovation and technology focus within the law?
 How has your background in legal practice helped you in your involvement in legal technology and innovation?